Porsche 911 Coupe review

 Overview

-This isn’t just any old Porsche 911, it’s the updated ‘992.2’ generation Porsche 911.
-A subtle visual evolution from its predecessor, it also hides a couple of firsts for the 911, both of which could get traditionalists a bit upset.
+Though it might not look it, this is the new Porsche 911, which has now been updated to the ‘992.2’ generation, meaning it’s a subtly facelifted version.
+It also hides a couple of firsts for the 911, both of which could get traditionalists a bit upset.
 However, they could help it become the best sports car out there.

 Don’t worry, there’s no CVT gearbox or massive, battery-induced weight increase.
 You still get an eight-speed dual-clutch gearbox, while the small 1.9kWh battery and motors mounted in the gearbox and turbo only add 40kg.
 There’s no EV mode, just a boost in performance and efficiency from a system based on that found in Porsche’s championship winning sports racers.
 Total power is 541hp, 61hp more than the old GTS.